 Quuppa is the leading technology provider for indoor positioning technology.
 During its relatively short history, the company has grown to an annual revenue level of 10 million euros, expanded its workforce from five to fifty, and opened new sales offices on three continents.

 “Our goal is to grow from 10 to 100 million euros within the next five years and become the market leader.
 To support this kind of exceptional growth, we need a CEO with experience in developing a global product business and building an organisation to support it.
 Sammy Loitto’s previous achievements in similar tasks speak for themselves,” says Kimmo Kalliola, Quuppa founder and current CEO.

 “I am happy to become the new CEO at Quuppa and I feel excited by the possibility of getting to lead a company that is at such an interesting stage in its history.
 Quuppa has already proven its growth capabilities, it has a highly competitive product portfolio, and its technology know-how is top-notch.
 The recently completed funding round has placed Quuppa in a prime position to grow further towards becoming market leader,” says Sammy Loitto, incoming Quuppa CEO.

-Before his current spell at Bittium, Loitto has worked in various leadership and sales positions at companies including Gryphon Secure, Jolla, and Airbus.
+Before his current spell at Bittium, Loitto worked in various leadership and sales positions at companies, including Gryphon Secure, Jolla, and Airbus.

 Kalliola will continue with the company and concentrate on exploring new ways for Quuppa technology to become part of various automation systems of the future.